 For example, to calculate solar impact we use clean energy projections as determined by PVSyst, the industry standard.
 We then check this against actual monthly solar production numbers for our projects as reported by the utility companies.
 To calculate energy efficiency we use projections of how much electricity and natural gas will be saved by the retrofit as determined by an independent engineering report.
 We check this against actual savings as measured by an independent engineer after one year.

 To calculate greenhouse gas emissions avoided we use conversion factors provided by Environment Canada’s National Greenhouse Gas Inventory Report.

 How do you process financial transactions securely?

 The CoPower website does not perform any financial transactions.
-Authorization for transactions is obtained when you e-sign legal documents using the CoPower platform.
+Authorization for transactions is obtained when you e-sign legal documents through Docusign.
 These authorization documents are used by CoPower and our bank (Royal Bank of Canada) to perform financial transactions off-line from our website.
 We only accept payments in the following forms: